You've been using the wrong map for your self-development journey.

 4. Breaking Free From Spiritual Bypassing

-One of the most valuable aspects of the Enneagram in modern spiritual work is its ability to combat “spiritual bypassing” – the tendency to use spiritual practices to avoid dealing with unresolved emotional wounds and developmental needs.
+One of the most valuable aspects of the Enneagram is its ability to combat “spiritual bypassing” – using spiritual practices to avoid dealing with unresolved emotional wounds.

 Each type has its own form of spiritual bypassing: